kanaverse/kanaval/README.md

 The next 8 bytes define another unsigned 64-bit integer describing the format version.
 We use semantic versioning where each version number is described by 3 digits, i.e., `XXXYYYZZZ`.
-This document will only consider version 1, i.e., `001YYYZZZ`.

 The next 8 bytes define another unsigned 64-bit integer specifying the size of the HDF5 file containing the analysis state.
 Let's call this value `state_nbytes`.